JetBrains/kotlin-web-site/pages/docs/reference/reflection.md

 fun isOdd(x: Int) = x % 2 != 0
 ```

-We can easily call it directly (`isOdd(5)`), but we can also pass it as a value, e.g. to another function.
+We can easily call it directly (`isOdd(5)`), but we can also use it as a function type value, e.g. pass it
+to another function.
 To do this, we use the `::` operator:

 ``` kotlin
 val numbers = listOf(1, 2, 3)